 All students study at least one language in addition to their mother tongue.
 The school currently offers English B HL, Danish B HL/SL/ab initio (beginners), and Spanish ab initio SL (beginners) as Group 2 languages.

 Danish as a second language

-We offer Danish B HL/SL taught by very qualified teachers who know how to administer variety of levels within the class.
+We offer Danish B HL/SL and Danish AB (ab initio= beginners) taught by very qualified teachers who know how to administer variety of levels of the target language.
 For beginners, we strongly recommend an additional language course outside of school to support the learning effect.
 As the school environment is Danish, there is ample opportunity to practise the language in extra curricular activities, special events, festivals, café arrangements, parties, etc.

 Language problems that have an impact on understanding and following the instruction are concurrently corrected in the classroom and in assignments.
 All teachers are contributing to their students’ improvement as to correctness, clarity, versatility, and appropriateness of the target language used in that particular subject area.
 We practise a variety of methods to correct/assess language weaknesses, both on an individual, group work, whole class level in all subjects.

 Not all IB teachers are native speakers in English, but all are fluent in the target language.
 All communication about IB on the school’s intranet (Lectio) and in IB staff meetings takes place in English to further train fluency.

 The major part of our weekly morning assemblies is conducted in Danish (as ¾ of the student population is Danish: we are a Danish school with an IB section).
 Contributions to the event by IB students and IB teachers are made in English; there is a tradition that IB students help translate Danish messages into English as a part of their CAS programme - or as good comradeship.

 An established part of our CAS programme is the idea of students helping students with the languages and offer tutoring for individuals or small groups on a regular basis.
 The tutors are recruited from Danish/English A classes.